JBEI/edd/jbei/edd/rest/scripts/Maintain_Links.md

+# `maintain_ice_links.py'

+This document is draft technical documentation for `maintain_ice_links.py`.
+The purpose of the script is to scan linked EDD and ICE instances for inconsistencies,  then to update ICE's experiment links to reference the EDD studies that the strains are used in.
+From within JBEI's network, see [SYNBIO-1190](https://support.jbei.org/browse/SYNBIO-1190) for a more detailed discussion.

-# Remaining work before use
+## Remaining work before use

 At the time of writing, this script is close, but not yet ready for production use.
 Further work on it has been deferred in favor of higher priority work, especially because as it nears completion and